Read our latest magazine

 What main themes and ideologies do you explore in your work?

 From an early age, I became aware of structures in society – family structures and roles, what is acceptable and this idea that parents own their children and that children are inferior.
 The idea that the adult always knows better and the child can’t really have a better argument.
 Also that the structure in the family is reflected by other structures in society, especially patriarchy.
 I realised this patriarchal structure very early on, because this idea of the ‘respectable’ woman was floating around everywhere in my life.
 This idea was abused by people who were judgemental of promiscuity and who were ready to call you a whore.
 Strangers and family were just throwing this idea around in telling you how to behave like a ‘girl’.
+I was trying to make sense of my own realisation of this, which was conflicting with my external reality.
+This meant that I wasn’t having many conversations about these things because most weren’t agreeing.
+Writing became a sort of conversational partner for me.
+These ideas kept on developing in my work.
+Specifically, my recently released poetry book looks at childhood trauma and is explicit about that, by directly mentioning my parents.
+I don’t truly blame them.
+I’m looking at it more as trauma that is being passed on and the effect of societal systems on people who are going to become parents and just reflect that structure in their day-to-day lives.

 How do you feel about sharing such emotional material with your audience?